nodejs/node/COLLABORATOR_GUIDE.md

 ## Accepting Modifications

 Contributors propose modifications to Node.js using GitHub pull requests.
-This is true for all modifications including those proposed by TSC members and other Collaborators.
+This includes modifications proposed by TSC members and other Collaborators.
 A pull request must pass code review and CI before landing into the codebase.

 ### Code Reviews